hofff/contao-newsletter-extended/README.md

 1. Offers a special subscribe module (`Subscribe extended`)
     - with optional entering of salutation, first & last name
-    - with defining a custom page for activation confirmation of the
+    - with defining a custom page for activation confirmation

 ## Compatibility